getsentry/sentry-docs/src/collections/_documentation/apm/distributed-tracing.md

 2. Sending a query to a database
 3. Receiving and transforming results

 Each of these subroutines take some time to perform (no matter how fast they could run).
-Sentry records these subroutines as a unit of work in the form of **spans.** Sentry can also attach useful information to spans, such as tags, additional contextual data, and a status to indicate if the subroutine failed or not.
+Sentry records these subroutines as a unit of work in the form of **spans**.
+Sentry can also attach useful information to spans, such as tags, additional contextual data, and a status to indicate if the subroutine failed or not.

 Spans can have descendant spans (or child spans).
 In our earlier example, the three subroutines can be spans within a larger encompassing span (the database call).